-Terri was appointed CEO of PANDA in December 2014, bringing a commitment to developing PANDA’s role as a voice for families affected by perinatal anxiety and depression.
+Terri was appointed CEO of PANDA in 2014, bringing a commitment to developing PANDA’s role as a voice for families affected by perinatal anxiety and depression.
 Terri brings a wealth of experience to PANDA as an experienced not-for-profit executive.
 She has previously served as CEO of a professional health association, Deputy CEO/National Program and Policy Manager for Breast Cancer Network Australia and Director of Client Services for Moreland Community Health Services.

 Ben Lannan, Vice Chairperson

-Ben joined the PANDA board in January 2015.
+Ben joined the PANDA board in 2015.
 A Partner at Pricewaterhouse Coopers, Ben brings over 17 years’ experience consulting in taxation matters to a range of corporations across industries.
 He is currently responsible for People at PwC Brisbane, including performance and culture change programs, staff communication and engagement.
 Ben is a Member of the Institute of Chartered Accountants Australia and the Tax Institute of Australia.
 He is deeply committed to helping families experiencing perinatal depression after supporting his partner through postnatal depression.

 Matthew Stewart, Treasurer

-Matthew joined the PANDA board as Treasurer in January 2015.
+Matthew joined the PANDA board as Treasurer in 2015.
 He brings over 40 years’ experience in financial and management accounting across Not for Profit, university administration, manufacturing and the security industry to PANDA.
 His experience also includes project management, internal auditing, insolvency and mentoring SME Directors.
 Matthew was a Board member of Kangan Institute (Ministerial appointee) for 6 years and chaired the Audit and Risk Committee.
 FCPA AFAIM.

 Karen’s career has been in the field of mental health for over 20 years.
 She studied psychology and has worked therapeutically with individuals, youth and families.
-Though, her career has largely been leading organisations in private and NFP sectors in educating and generating agency in support of their wellbeing management.
+Her career has largely been leading organisations in private and NFP sectors in educating and generating agency in support of their wellbeing management.
 She currently runs Let’s Talk, training and implementing early intervention strategies in organisations and mental health awareness.
-Karen joined PANDA in April 2017 to assist PANDA’s support of the health of parents and families.
+Karen joined PANDA in 2017 to assist PANDA’s support of the health of parents and families.